Beyond Log Likelihood: Probability-Based Objectives for Supervised Fine-Tuning across the Model Capability Continuum: Theoretical Analysis

 \begin{assumption}[Trainable Base Model] We assume that the base model is still not perfect: for any given $x$, $\Pr \left[0.55 \leq (p_{y^*} + p_{\tilde{y}}) \leq 0.95 \right] \geq 1-K$ in the MS end. \end{assumption}

 \begin{remark} The MW assumption captures the essential condition of weakness by modeling the base as uninformative.
 The MS assumption is grounded in practice: in Appen.~\ref{appen:theory_justification}, we empirically validate this.
+For a uniform predictor, $p_{y^*}+p_{\tilde y}=2/V$, so $2/V<0.55$ ensures that the MW assumption does not satisfy the MS threshold.
+This condition is trivially true for LLM-scale vocabularies.
 Assumption~\ref{assump:trainable_base_model} is mild and simply guarantees that optimization is nontrivial.
 We choose $1-K$ for simplicity of proof. \end{remark}